 A Guide to Pigment Composition, Characteristics and Uses

-Pigments add color to a material and date back to 40,000 years ago.
-Today, almost every industry uses pigments in its manufacturing processes.
+Pigments are what add color to materials like paints, cosmetics, textiles, art, and more.
+The first pigments date back to 40,000 years ago, and today, almost every industry uses pigments in its manufacturing processes.

 What Is a Pigment?